Sources: NHL, players close on new CBA deal

 For the players, escrow is their hottest of hot-button issues.
 New York Rangers star Artemi Panarin said Thursday that if the escrow system isn't fixed that "we as players cannot report to camp to resume play without already having an agreement in place."

 With the losses in revenue this season, there was speculation escrow could rise as high as 35% for the players.
-For a point of comparison, players paid 12.9% escrow for the 2018-19 season.
+For a point of comparison, escrow withholding for 2018-19 was 12.9%, with 3.25% returned to players.
+The official escrow loss for the players that season was 9.65%.

 But the current CBA framework being discussed includes a cap on escrow at around 20% for the first two seasons of the deal.
 After that, it would revert to the traditional system on escrow, as the league's revenues are expected to be bolstered by a new U.S. broadcast rights contract and the expected windfall from the new team in Seattle, which some have projected to be a top-10 revenue team in the NHL.